 SEC Rule 10b5-1(c) of the Securities Exchange Act of 1934 permits corporate insiders to establish written trading plans (commonly referred to as “10b5-1 plans”) that can be useful in enabling insiders to plan ahead without fear that they might become exposed to material non-public information that will prevent them from trading.
 Where a valid 10b5-1 plan has been established at a time when the insider was not in possession of material non-public information, trades executed as specified by the plan do not violate the securities laws or this policy even if the insider is in possession of material non-public information at the time the trade is executed.
 Trades executed as specified by the plan are not subject to the pre-clearance requirement.

-To qualify as a 10b5-1 plan for purposes of this policy, the plan must be approved in advance by the General Counsel, and you should allow at least five business days for that approval.
-One of the factors that the General Counsel may consider in determining whether to approve a 10b5-1 plan is compliance with ADP’s applicable minimum stock ownership guidelines.
-These pre-planned trading programs are available only to officers and such other ADP associates as may be designated from time to time by the Chief Executive Officer, the Chief Financial Officer and the General Counsel.
-For more information about how to establish a 10b5-1 plan, please contact the General Counsel.
+To qualify as a 10b5-1 plan for purposes of this policy, the plan must be approved in advance by the Chief Legal Officer, and you should allow at least five business days for that approval.
+One of the factors that the Chief Legal Officer may consider in determining whether to approve a 10b5-1 plan is compliance with ADP’s applicable minimum stock ownership guidelines.
+These pre-planned trading programs are available only to officers and such other ADP associates as may be designated from time to time by the Chief Executive Officer, the Chief Financial Officer and the Chief Legal Officer.
+For more information about how to establish a 10b5-1 plan, please contact the Chief Legal Officer.
 ADP reserves the right to disapprove any submitted plan, and to suspend or instruct you to terminate any plan that it has previously approved.

-Any questions about this policy, its application to a proposed transaction, or the requirements of applicable laws should be directed to the General Counsel.
+Any questions about this policy, its application to a proposed transaction, or the requirements of applicable laws should be directed to the Chief Legal Officer.

 Code of Business Conduct & Ethics